Free Website Content - Do I Need a Feed?

 each day is spam (unsolicited email).
 With that statistic,

-even opt-in users risk losing valuable messages in the cesspool
+even opt-in users risk losing valuable messages in the

-out of feeds that provide content of interest or importance.
+easily opt-in and out of feeds that provide content

 2.)
 Expanded Reach

-RSS allows publishers to reach a number of new and different
+RSS allows publishers to reach a number of new and

-Many small businesses are often slow to adopt or learn new
+competition.
+Many small businesses are often slow to

-technologies, giving businesses that lead the way a competitive
+lead the way a competitive advantage.

 3.)
 Content Syndication